 SPED5640 Mathematics and Science Intervention for Students with Disabilities The development of mathematical and science knowledge and reasoning will be studied in conjunction with disorders of these domains.
 Candidates will learn to assess and remediate weaknesses in both physical, biological, and social sciences and mathematics, including the use of manipulatives and software technology.
 Strategy instruction as applied to the sciences will be a focus for middle and high school levels, as well as common accommodations.
 The development of lesson plans to deal with difficulties that may be encountered in topics such as estimation, mental mathematics, measurement, algebra, geometry, patterns and problem solving in mathematics; the inquiry process, experimentation and safety in science; and integration and interrelatedness of areas within the social sciences will be covered.
 For all domains, the importance of utilizing authentic activities that take into account issues of diversity and facilitate the student integrating academic skills to the spheres of family, community, vocation, and recreation will be stressed.
-Semester hours: 3 Prerequisite(s): SPED5510 and SPED5610.
+Semester hours: 3 Prerequisite(s): SPED5510; SPED5610.

+SPED/EDU6501 Assessment of Diverse Learners: Special Education and ESL Participants will examine the assessment issues that affect ELLs and students with special needs.
+Candidates will review the types of assessments used to identify, place, and reclassify ELLs and students in special education programs.
+Candidates will learn to evaluate assessments as a means of generating educational recommendations for an IEP or other academic assessment measures.
 SPED6515 Characteristics and Identification of Disabilities and the Law for Diverse Populations The focus of this course will be on the defining characteristics of disability classifications in common use in the schools including subtypes within disability groupings that have been suggested by research, educational, or clinical practice.
 Concepts of Lease Restrictive Environment (LRE), Free Appropriate Public Education (FAPE), and the value of educating all students in the public schools will be addressed.
 Semester hours: 3 SPED6520 Reading Disabilities Theory and Interventions The focus of this course will be on the theoretical models of reading development and disorders and how these theories have impacted the definition of the causes, diagnosis and treatment of reading disorders.
 Normal development of pre-reading and reading skills will be contrasted with atypical development.
 Research regarding how reading achievement relates to decoding and phonological awareness; word recognition; vocabulary; comprehension; fluency; self-monitoring; and instruction/service provision (individual, small group and whole-class programs) will be studied, with practice of intervention techniques.
 For the middle and high school years, techniques effective for various domain areas will be stressed, as well as how accommodations in relation to reading can be integrated into the student's curriculum.
 In addition, the course will include further training on the standardized tests and software technology interventions specific to reading, as well as the performance of informal measures such as running records and informal reading inventories, with a focus on error analysis, interpretation and communication of results to students, families and colleagues.
-Semester hours: 3 Prerequisite(s): SPED5510 and SPED5610.
+Semester hours: 3 Prerequisite(s): SPED5510; SPED5610.